garcias/Chem122-2016/shape/shape.md

 4. Rotate the molecule so that the C chain lies in the plane of the screen.
 Read the guidelines below and then sketch this model.

 {: .note }
-Sometimes Jmol may fail to load a model using the `$` notation.
-This is usually caused by an outage of the NIH Cactus server, which converts the SMILES string to a 3D structure file for Jmol to load.
+Jmol may fail to load a model using the `$` notation if the NIH Cactus server is down due to government shutdown.
+(Jmol relies on the Cactus service to convert the SMILES string to a 3D structure file that it can load.)
 If this happens, then replace the `$` symbol with the phrase `:smiles:`, which will cause Jmol to request the structure from PubChem instead.
 For example, `load :smiles:CC` will load the model in PubChem's record for ethane.
 (This method may also fail if PubChem doesn't contain a 3D structure file for the compound.)

-### Including perspective in skeletal notation
+### Including perspective in a chemical structure

-Drawing a molecule with realistic perspective shows the spatial arrangement accurately — but is time-consuming.
-In practice, chemists replace the circles with atomic symbols, but retain the bond angles and the wedges.
-This convention is called **Kekule notation**.
+Drawing a ball-and-stick model shows the spatial arrangement accurately — but is time-consuming.
+In practice, chemists replace the circles with atomic symbols, and use wedged and dotted lines to show when bonds are not in the screen plane.

 When drawing a C chain, we prefer to keep the C–C bonds in the same plane as much as possible.
 But then the H atoms pointing out of the screen will obscure the H atoms pointing behind the screen.
 How can we show all the atoms?
 Chemists take artistic license, offsetting the front H to one side and the back H to the other side.
 This is not a perfectly accurate depiction, but does manage to represent all the important aspects of molecular shape.
-(Cubist painters Picasso and Braque used this approach to depict multiple perspectives of a figure merged onto a single 2D canvas.)

-In structures with many C and H atoms, chemists often use **skeletal notation**, which represents C atoms as the endpoints of bonds, and omits the H atoms and C-H bond lines entirely (we say that the H atoms are **implicit**).
-Even with these simplifications, the structures retain VSEPR bond angles and wedges.
-When interpreting skeletal notation, we must infer how many H atoms are bonded to each C atom, and which ways the C–H bonds point, since they’re not shown explicitly.

 ## Exercise: Generating the structure of alkanes